-Brits just love their gardens and it’s not uncommon for neighbours to have competitions with each other to see who can create the best lawn.
+Brits just love their gardens and it’s not uncommon for neighbours to have competitions with each other to see who can create the most beautiful lawn.

 If you want to achieve a healthy, lush garden lawn you’ll need to occasionally dethatch or rake the grass.

 And this where you’ll need a good quality lawn scarifier, especially if your grass is very mossy.

 What is a Lawn Scarifier?